Intermediate15 min readInfrastructure

 Siemens Data Types Example for Traffic Light Control

 Complete working example demonstrating Data Types implementation for Traffic Light Control using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 // Siemens TIA Portal - Traffic Light Control Control